-Since our inception, we have financed our operations primarily through product sales, issuance of common stock and convertible preferred stock, in addition to our debt facility and payments from Roche pursuant to the terms of the Roche Agreement.
-Cash and investments at March 31, 2015 totaled \$79.1 million, compared to \$101.3 million at December 31, 2014.
+Since our inception, we have financed our operations primarily through product sales, issuance of common stock and convertible preferred stock, including our current "at-the-market" offering program, in addition to our debt facility and payments from Roche pursuant to the terms of the Roche Agreement.
+Cash, cash equivalent and investments at September 30, 2015 totaled \$58.9 million, compared to \$101.3 million at December 31, 2014.

-We believe that existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least 12 months; however, we plan to raise additional capital in the future.
+We believe that our existing cash, cash equivalents and investments will be sufficient to fund our projected operating requirements for at least 12 months; however, we plan to raise additional capital in the future.
 These expectations are based on our current operating and financing plans, which are subject to change.
-Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; future acquisitions; our ability to maintain new collaboration and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the purchase of patent licenses; and other factors.
+Factors that may affect our capital needs include, but are not limited to, slower than expected adoption of our products resulting in lower sales of our products and services; future acquisitions; our ability to maintain new collaboration and customer arrangements; the progress of our research and development programs; initiation or expansion of research programs and collaborations; the costs involved in preparing, filing, prosecuting, defending and enforcing intellectual property rights; the purchase of patent licenses; the costs associated with the transition to our new facilities in Menlo Park, California; and other factors.